RL ROLAND LOPEZ

 end

-Have you ever been onboarded onto a team where a migration would not pass due to some inexplicable error in a model?
+Ever joined a team where a migration would not run because of some error in a model?

 • Day 1: you add Post.create(title: "Migration Best Practices") in your migration.

-• Day 2: another dev adds validates :content, presence: true in the Post model.
+• Day 2: another dev adds validates :content, presence: true to the Post model.

-The solution: execute raw SQL.
+The fix: run raw SQL.
 No ORM in migrations.

 # db/migrate/20230101121000_add_jobs_count_to_user.rb